TaygaHoshi/tt-project/Lists/List of Rules - Special Actions.md

 	A one handed weapon in main hand.
 	A light weapon in off-hand.
 **Explanation:**
-	You attack with both your main weapon and off-hand weapon.
+	You attack with both your main hand weapon and off-hand weapon.
-	Your off-hand weapon receives a -2 penalty to its precision roll and does half damage before armor.
+	Your off-hand weapon receives a -2 penalty to its precision roll and deals half weapon damage.
-	This action is considered a weapon attack.
+	The strike with your main hand weapon is considered a basic weapon attack.

 # First Aid
 **Activation time:** Action